jmade/jmade.github.io/index.md

 ---

 # Hello
-Welcome to my Portfolio site.
+Welcome to my portfolio.

-My name is Justin Madewell, I'm a Software Engineer who specializes in Mobile Development.
-I enjoy writing Swift and creating amazing mobile applications.
+My name is **Justin Madewell**

-I live in Indianapolis, Indiana.
+I'm a Software Engineer who specializes in **mobile development**.

-I have two wonderful kids and an
+I enjoy writing code in `Swift` and working with the iOS-SDK to create amazing mobile applications.

-Amazing wife.
+I live in **Indianapolis, Indiana** with my two wonderful boys and my amazing [wife](https://www.instagram.com/mama.madewell/).